Amoris Laetitia Family

 On March 19, 2021, the Church celebrated five years since the publication of the apostolic exhortation Amoris Laetitia on the beauty and joy of love in the family.
 On the same day, Pope Francis launched the Year "Amoris Laetitia Family."
 The Dicastery for the Laity, Family and Life, in collaboration with the Dicastery for Communication, has launched an initiative to accompany the Year of the Family: ten families from various parts of the world offer their video testimonies discussing the papal document.
 Each month, a new video will be released to enkindle pastoral interest in the family within dioceses and parishes around the world.
 Click here to witness their testimonies and learn more about Amoris Laetitia.

-JMJ stands for Jesus Mary and Joseph – the Holy Family that we take as our role model.
-Our goal is to support new marriages and young families as we grow together in our Catholic faith.
-Events designed for JMJ have spiritual, educational and social goals that build up our Catholic community into a strong support network.
+JMJ stands for Jesus, Mary, and Joseph – the Holy Family that we take as our role model.
+JMJ supports new marriages and young families, growing together in faith.
+Events designed for JMJ have spiritual, educational, and social goals that build up the Catholic community into a strong support network.

 Young couples and families can participate in monthly events or become more involved in a small group of other young couples and families.
-We look forward to meeting you!
+Join the JMJ Facebook Group!

 Every year the weeks leading up to the start of a new school year are typically characterized by a mad rush of back to school shopping, the reluctant abandonment of the free spiritedness that summer brings, and a general rising of tensions as the scramble to get organized and establish routines becomes ever more pressing.
 This year everything is that much more stressful and uncertain!